z3300/notecards/helper.md

 - **Preview**: Shows generated screenshot with remove button (X)
 - **Error Handling**: Yellow warning if screenshot fails, but user can still proceed
 - **Flexible**: Works for articles only, other content types use existing thumbnails
+- **CLI Support**: Interactive prompt asks about screenshot generation for articles

 ### **API Parameters:**
 ```typescript